Data Journalism at the Guardian

 Reading: Pages 73-86

 Continue working on your infographic.
-When complete print it out for our midterm presentations in two weeks.
+When complete save it as a PDF for our midterm presentations in two weeks.
 You must use either (or both) the Illustrator graphing tool or Datavisual to create any data driven graphics (charts, graphs and maps).
 Please design the over all layout to reflect the overarching theme, think about color, iconography, typography to support your designs.
 I would suggest using either InDesign or Illustrator for the overall layout.
-It must be at least 20″ x 30″ and printed out on a nice printer either at Klapper 108 or something like Staples.
+It must be at least 20″ x 30″ and exported as a PDF to be shared and presented on our Slack channel during week 7.